tabaddor/av-swe-guide/README.md

 Though a seemingly bold claim, autonomous vehicles *will* be the future of mobility and transportation. **You can contribute to this future**, which is awesome.

-Not only that, but they reduce urban travel time and have a strong environmental impact :sunflower:
+Not only that, but they reduce urban travel time and have a strong environmental impact. :sunflower: Here's a google query with some interesting articles about the environmental impact self-driving cars may have ([ENVIRONMENT IMPACTS - GOOGLE QUERY](https://www.google.com/search?client=firefox-b-1-d&q=self+driving+cars+impact+on+environment)).

 ## Safety is Critical :vertical_traffic_light: ##
 Self-driving cars are safety critical. **_A safety critical system_** can be defined as something that: